 else

-, you've probably forgotten what the
+By the time you reach the else, you've probably forgotten what the

 condition was all about.
 Furthermore, changing substatements may actually make

-superfluous as execution terminates at the break
+the if-else superfluous as execution terminates at the break.
+So,

 rather than

-if (condition) { // relatively much code } else break;use:
+// relatively much code

-if (not condition) break; //relatively much code
+if (not condition)

-ladder), write the if
+if-else statements (an if-else ladder), write the if

 additionally indent:

-construction where the same variable receives a value
+if-else construction where the same variable receives a value

 in both conditions, should be rewritten using the ternary operator (and by